Chia-Network/chia-docs/docs/03consensus/timelords.md

 # 3.13 Timelord Algorithm

-A timelord keeps track of the current peak, which includes an infused block at a certain height, and signage points from the peak onwards.
+A timelord keeps track of the current peak, which includes an infused block at a certain height, and signage points from the peak onward.
 A timelord might receive new blocks to infuse, new peaks (blocks which are already infused), or new signage points.

 For more info, see [Section 3.4](/docs/03consensus/challenges "Section 3.4: Challenges"